fagan2888/EC3389/README.md

 <b>I've got Anaconda setup with Python 2.7, can I have both 2.7 and 3.5 at the same time?</b>

 Yes, you can install Python 3.5 in a separate environment.
+To do so, go to your Terminal or Prompt and type

 ```
 conda create -n python3 python=3.5 anaconda
 ```
-To activate it:
+To activate Python 3.5, type

 ```
 source activate python3